 Undergraduate enrollment: 2,890

 Colgate University is a medium-sized, private liberal arts college located in rural New York state.
-The college campus is surrounded by 1,100 acres of undeveloped land and boasts an incredibly scenic lakeside view along with offering exceptional education in a number of different areas and majors.
+The college campus is surrounded by 1,100 acres of undeveloped land and boasts an incredibly scenic lakeside view along with offering an exceptional education in a number of different areas and majors.

 17. Davidson College